dev-amul/RestAPIFramework/README.md

 # Project

-Rest API Automation Project bring you to understand the feature of Restassured library.
-It's help you to perform CRUD operation easily.
+Rest API Automation Project bring you to understand the feature of Rest-assured library.
+With the help of Rest-assured library I try to demonstrate that how we can perform **CRUD** operation.
-I have added different types of test cases that help to validate functionality of restapi.
+I have added different types of test cases that help to validate possible functionality of Rest API.
+If you could suggest more then it would be more helpful.

 # Prerequisites to run the project seamlessly